 Pierre André Latreille was a French zoologist who specialized in arthropods.
 However, he became known as the “foremost entomologist” of his time after he was imprisoned and discovered a rare beetle.
 His fascinating story begins when he was born on 29 November 1762 in the town of Brive.
 He was the illegitimate child of and unknown woman and Jean Joseph Sahuguet d’Amarzit, général baron d’Espagnac.
-A few years after his birth, he was orphaned, but luckily he was adopted by famous mineralogist, Abbé Haüy.
+A few years after his birth, he was orphaned, but luckily, he was adopted by a famous mineralogist, Abbé Haüy.

-After his release, Latreille gave up the priesthood and taught entomology.
+Free at last, Latreille gave up the priesthood and taught entomology.
 He also corresponded with a variety of entomologists and was encouraged to publish at his own expense, Précis des caractères génériques des insectes.
 However, Latreille troubles were not necessarily over.
 He was arrested as an émigré and placed on house arrest in 1797 but with the support of naturalists Georges Cuvier, Bernard Germain de Lacépède, and Jean-Baptiste Lamarck (all who held positions at the Muséum national d’Histoire naturelle), he was released.

-In 1814, Latreille succeeded Guillaume-Antoine Olivier as titular member of the Académie des sciences de l’Institut de France, and, over the next few years, Latreille proved to be particularly productive.
+In 1814, Pierre André Latreille succeeded Guillaume-Antoine Olivier as titular member of the Académie des sciences de l’Institut de France, and, over the next few years, Latreille proved to be particularly productive.
 Among his activities was aiding Cuvier with his volume on arthropods called Le Règne Animal and the production of hundreds of entries in the Nouveau Dictionnaire d’Histoire Naturelle.
 Latreille was also the first person to attempt to classify arthropods, and he added greatly to the number of known genera and then grouped the genera into families.

-- American Journal of Science, Volume 25, 1834
+- American Journal of Science, Volume 25, 1834, p.
+431.

-- “Pierre André Latreille (1762-1833): the foremost entomologist of his time, in Annual Review of Entomology, 1974
+- “Pierre André Latreille (1762-1833): the foremost entomologist of his time, in Annual Review of Entomology, 1974, p.
+12